 The exhaust gases and hydrocarbon particles from the engine first pass through the Diesel Oxidation Catalyst (DOC).
-Some of the gases and matter are oxidized as the gases pass through the DOC.
+Some of the gases and matter are oxidized as they pass through the DOC.
 The gases then pass through the Diesel Particulate Filter (DPF).
-The DPF collects the soot and ash that is produced by the combustion in the engine.
+The DPF collects the soot and any ash that is produced by the combustion in the engine.
 During regeneration, the soot is converted into a gas and the ash remains in the DPF.
 The gases finally pass through the Selective Catalytic Reduction (SCR).
 Before the gases pass through the SCR, Diesel Exhaust Fluid (DEF) is injected into the gas stream.
-The DEF is stored in the DEF tank and supplied using a DEF pump which is controlled by the Electronic Control Module (ECM).
+The DEF is stored in the Pump Tank Unit (PTU) which is controlled by the Electronic Control Module (ECM).
 The mixtures of DEF and the exhaust gas pass through the SCR, reducing the NOx in the exhaust emissions.